Will SMU cover the spread vs. West Virginia? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Mustangs beat the spread 11 times in 32 games last year.

-- West Virginia won 17 games against the spread last year, while failing to cover 15 times.
+- SMU won 11 games against the spread last season, while failing to cover 18 times.

 SMU vs. West Virginia Over/Under Stats